adheeb2/learn-ci-cd-with-jenkins-docker/day3/README.md

-# Day 3: Create JenkinsFile and creating webhook in github
+# Day 3: Automating Jenkins Builds with Ngrok, GitHub Webhooks & Jenkinsfile

-Today we will learn how to write JenkinsFile and how do we set up github webhooks so you dont have to manually click on 'build now' button on jenkins whenever we push a code to github
+Today we will learn how to write JenkinsFile and automate Jenkins builds using **Ngrok** and **GitHub Webhooks**, instead of manually clicking “Build Now”.

+# What is a JenkinsFile

+A **Jenkinsfile** is a script that defines the CI/CD pipeline in Jenkins.
+It tells Jenkins what steps to run after each build trigger.

+- Stored in your repo (so it travels with your code).

+The sy